-The negative binomial models the distribution of the number of failures for a series of independent Bernoulli trials until the success count reaches 'num\of\successes'.
+The negative binomial models the distribution of the number of failures for a series of independent Bernoulli trials until the success count reaches 'num_of_successes'.

-- prob\success probability of success of each bernouilli trial - num\of\successes number of successful bernouilli trials before num\fails output https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.nbinom.html
+- prob_success probability of success of each bernouilli trial - num_of_successes number of successful bernouilli trials before num_fails output https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.nbinom.html

-Here the output 'num\fails' is an integer. 'num\of\successes' is also an integer and 'prob\success' is a real valued number in the range [0,1].
+Here the output 'num_fails' is an integer. 'num_of_successes' is also an integer and 'prob_success' is a real valued number in the range [0,1].

 For more information see Negative Binomial Distribution on Wikipedia.
-However note that the wikipedia page inverts the definition of success/failure.
+However, at the time of writing, the wikipedia page inverts the definition of success/failure.
 In practice there are many ways of parameterising the negative binomial parameterisation, PoPy uses the SciPy parameterisation described here:-